ramyelsheikh/symfony-companies/README.md

 Then find the site at http://localhost:8000.

-## In Progress:
+## TODO List:

 1. update symfony to symfony 3.4 or 4.0 to work on swagger and create Rest API documentation.

 ## Notes:
-Current API Documentation below:
+While Updating Symfony and Creating Swagger Documentation, You can find API Documentation below:

 ####Companies